eleven-sh/cli/README.md

 #### > What do you mean by "code sandbox"?

-In the context of Eleven, a "code sandbox" is nothing more than a VM running in your cloud provider account.
+In the context of Eleven, a "code sandbox" is nothing more than a VM, configured and ready-to-use, running in your cloud provider account.

 It's called "code sandbox" because the code that you will run in it will be 100% isolated from your local computer (unlike containers).